caittlinoneill/md-hospital-sprints/README.md

 ## Sprint 3 Status
 Sprint 3 is complete.
 The repository includes documented modeling code, reproducible results, regression tables, and figures suitable for policy and equity-focused interpretation.

-Sprint 4 will focus on refining interpretation and communicating findings to a non-technical audience.
+Sprint 4 will focus on refining interpretation and communicating findings to a non-technical audience in a presnetation and then video form.
-"""

-with open("README.md", "w") as f:
-    f.write(readme_text)

-print("README.md created successfully.")